jackyzha0/quartz/content/notes/Blockchain as a confidence machine — The problem of trust & challenges of governance.md

 "According to Giddens [[25](https://www.sciencedirect.com/science/article/pii/S0160791X20303067?dgcid=raven_sd_recommender_email#bib25)]: “There would be no need to trust anyone whose activities were continually visible and whose thought processes were transparent, or to trust any system whose workings were wholly known and understood” (p.
 33)"

+"confidence in a blockchain-based system may also be undermined by the actions of core developers who hold significant influence over exceptional (yet fundamental) decisions concerning changes in the blockchain protocol, as well as by the possible collusion of miners or mining-pools.
+Hence, despite the qualification as a trustless system, enabled by the building of confidence, the need for trust in a blockchain-based system is not eliminated."

 ## Highlights
 - Blockchain technology is not a trustless technology but rather a confidence machine.
 - Blockchain technology increase confidence in the operations of a computational system.